dfinity/portal/docs/tutorials/hackathon-prep-guide/5-integrating-with-tokens.md

 ### Accounts

-An account on the ICP ledger is identified by the `AccountIdentifier` value, which is a value derived from the account owner's ICP principal and subaccount identifier.
+An account on the ICP ledger is identified by the `AccountIdentifier` value, which is a value derived from the account owner's ICP principal and subaccount.
 Accounts can only be owned by one principal; however, since a principal can refer to a canister, joint accounts can be implemented as a canister.

 If you are familiar with an Ethereum or Bitcoin user's public key, a principal identifier can be thought of as the ICP equivalent.
 When you use a principal, your corresponding secret key is used to sign messages, authenticate with the ledger, and execute transactions on your account.